majuansari/docker-phpdev/README.md

 - Easy setup of lemp & lamp environments
 - Easy vhost setup
 - Try out multiple versions of php & mysql
-- Usefull softwares and extensions added
+- Useful services and extensions added
 - Low size containers
 - Only ubuntu 16.04 or alpine are used as base images
 ```